 The Discovery Collection

-Getting Started with your Discovery Collection
+Getting Started

-To help you make the most of your experience, we’ve created an easy-to-follow wine tasting guide with the help of our sommelier!
+Welcome to the Baldacci Family Vineyards Discovery Collection!
+To help you make the most of your experience, we’ve created an easy-to-follow wine tasting guide.

 Step 1: Unboxing Your Discovery Collection Kit